kkipngenokoech/100_days_of_code/DJANGO/news/README.md

 to access comments in our templates -  we articles.comments.all
     first check the article model, then comments which is a related name of the entire comment model; then select all comments related to that.

+Here is where the buck stops for our newspaper project all that is left is for hosting our newspaper app
+    it has the CRUD FUNCTIONALITY
+        C - create
+        R - read
+        U - update
+        D - delete
+    it has user restrictions